Azure/Ignite2019_IaC_pre-day_docs/Ansible/02-Variables/Guide.md

 In this section you will:

-- Create a network security group
+- Create a public IP address
 - Create a Network Interface Card (NIC)
 - Create a Virtual Machine